StamusNetworks/suricata-language-server/README.md

 ## Working modes

-Suricata Language Server can work in two modes : with a Suricata binary installed on the system or with Suricata installed in a container.
+Suricata Language Server can work in two modes : with a Suricata binary installed on the system or with Suricata running in a container.

 To use Suricata commands in a container, you need to start the server with the `--container` option.
 You can also specify a custom